The Sacred Cats of Ancient Egypt

-The Ancient Egyptians were familiar with a variety of indigenous cats, big and small.
-North Africa and the Near East were home to different species of lion while south of Egypt there were leopards and cheetahs.
+Ancient Egyptians were familiar with a variety of indigenous cats, big and small.
+In North Africa and the Near East, various species of lions roamed, while to the south of Egypt, leopards and cheetahs were found.
 The African wild cat could be found living in the deserts and marshes.
 The serval – a particularly striking and pretty wild cat – was poached from other regions of Africa and kept as an exotic pet in Ancient Egypt.

 Domestic Cats in Ancient Egypt